chessways/VOTP/README.md

-# Versatile One Time Pad
+# Versatile OTP transformer & deterministic key generator

 File encryption/decryption and  keygen.
 Powerful, versatile and hardened.
 When you compile, you have options to compile it to a simpler app or compile to the full featured app.